namitjain88/spring-boot-config/README.md

 * Consistent (all copies should refer same configuration in an env)
 * Version History (e.g. commit history if config files are part of code)
 * Real-Time management

+@Value to inject property value in a Class using ${"propertyKey"} syntax.
+This syntax can be used to refer another property.